 - Changing security controls in production and analytics environments carries operational risks and costs.

-- Such projects and processes should be understood, accepted, and executed by many different teams with different goals and objectives.
+- Such projects and processes should be understood, accepted, and executed by many different teams each with different goals and objectives.

 - It is often difficult to get buy-in for such processes, especially when the business value is not always growth, at least not in a direct way.
 This depends on the situation, as in many cases such companies will reach a growth cap if they don’t meet certain data access control requirements.

-The natural next step for companies is to move from “default to know” to a “need to know”.
+The natural next step for companies is to move from “default to know” to “need to know”.
 That means that if before the transition, as an example, all (or most) data consumers had access to all (or most) of the data in the data stores, now that access will be limited based on their role within the organization (for example - customer success, engineer, marketing) and their specific responsibility (for example - Top 100 accounts for the United States or high network individuals residing in California).
 Additional examples include limiting access to sensitive data to only specific teams, data anonymization, and masking, and applying data localization policies (for example by applying row-level security

 From “Need To Know” To “Need To Share”